resthub/resthub.org/spring-stack.rst

 RESThub also provides generic classes in order to make testing easier.
    * AbstractTest : base class for your non transactional Spring aware unit tests
-   * AbstractTransactionalTest : base class for your transactional unit tests, preconfigure Spring test framework
+   * AbstractTransactionalTest : base class for your transactional unit tests, preconfigured with Spring test framework
-   * AbstractWebTest : base class for your unit test that need to run and embedded servlet container
+   * AbstractWebTest : base class for your unit tests that need to run and embedded servlet container

 Maven dependency
 ----------------